npmcomponent/shannonmoeller-copier.js/Readme.md

 # copier

   A JavaScript object property copier.
+Copies the enumerable properties of one or more objects to a target object.

 ## Installation